 The TFC provides information to tenants and landlords regarding the Codes.
-The TFC received 127 enquiries over the year, an increase of 13% from 2019-20.
+The TFC received 78 enquiries over the year, a reduction of 39% from 2020-21.
+This reduction is mainly attributed to the conclusion of the amnesty on tenant's improvements.

-Most contacts have been made by tenant farmers and their representatives (71%), with enquiries from landlords, landlords' representatives and other professionals representing 29% of enquiries.
+Most contacts have been made by tenant farmers and their representatives (73%), with enquiries from landlords, landlords' representatives and other professionals representing 27% of enquiries.